 |Wholesale and retail trade; repair of motor vehicles and motorcycles||24,631||24.1|

 |Other service activities||15,201||2.6|

 Looking at the dynamics of employment structure, over 11 years there has been a 10-percentage point decrease (from 53% to 43%) in agricultural employment, mostly absorbed by the service sector.
 While, since 2007, in the industrial sector there has been an insignificant increase in the employment share, from 10% to a mere 13%.

 Figure 2.
 Dynamics of Employment Structure

 When discussing the opportunities of structural transformation, one should primarily consider whether it is possible to expand the sectors where it is favorable for labor to move into.
-As seen in figure 1, labor productivity is much higher in the service and industry sectors than agriculture.
+As seen in figure 1, labor productivity is much higher in the service and industry sectors than in agriculture.
 Therefore, the discussion should relate primarily to the possibility of expanding the industry and service sectors.

 MOVING FROM AGRICULTURE TO SERVICES

-When discussing the possibilities of expanding the service sector, activities within this sector should be divided in tradable and non-tradable.
+When discussing the possibilities of expanding the service sector, activities within this sector should be divided into tradable and non-tradable.
 Tradability is the property of a good or service that can be sold in another location, distant from its production.
 Thus, when a commodity can be exported, it is assumed to be tradable.
-The tradability of service activities is particularly important for a country like Georgia, which has a tiny population of around 3.7 million, and therefore cannot rely on domestic demand-driven growth.
+The tradability of service activities is particularly important for a country like Georgia, which has a tiny population of around 3.7 million and therefore cannot rely on domestic demand-driven growth.

 It is also noteworthy to highlight that, as various countries’ experience reveals, service exports include more domestic content than manufactured goods.7 For example, in China and India, the domestic value-added share of gross manufacture exports account for 59.9% and 63.8%, whereas the same indicator for service exports is 93.6% and 87.8%, respectively.